-Listen, Fall is here so just give me all the pumpkin!
+It’s almost the last week of Summer!
+Fall and the holiday season are upon us and that means give me all the pumpkin!
 And if that’s your thing too, you’re going to want to try these easy pumpkin gingersnap bites recipe with white chocolate!
-After all, these are made with cream cheese, pumpkin, gingersnap cookies, powdered sugar, vanilla, pumpkin spice and white chocolate.
-The delicious mix of pumpkin and gingersnaps mixed with the white chocolate makes for the perfect Fall afternoon treat!
-And what I love most is you can make these gluten and dairy free!
+After all, these are made with cream cheese, pumpkin, gingersnap cookies, powdered sugar, vanilla, pumpkin pie spice and white chocolate.
+The delicious mix of pumpkin and gingersnaps covered in white chocolate makes for the perfect Fall afternoon sweet treat!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

 Most of the ingredients I used for this pumpkin gingersnap bites recipe, I purchased from Thrive Market.
 It’s an affordable membership option that ships straight to my door.
 There’s no rules on how often or how much I have to purchase.
 I simply order what I need when I need it.
 And typically it arrives within a day or two!
 Their customer service has always been helpful too!
 Anytime someone purchases a membership, a membership is also given to someone in need!
 I highly recommend you check Thrive Market out!
+Find out more about Thrive Market and my favorites!
 If you decide you want to try it you can get 40% off your first order!

-- Favorite Sprinkles (Optional) – There’s tons of options for sprinkles!
+- Favorite Sprinkles (optional) – There’s tons of options for sprinkles!
 We’ve used Simple Truth brand sprinkles for this recipe.
 But be sure to check out Super Natural Kitchen!
 They carry food based dyes and dye free sprinkles!
-So many fun options too!
+It’s the perfect way to add a little fun!

 How to Make These Pumpkin Gingersnap Bites

-Use a cookie scoop to make balls and place them on a parchment paper lined cookie sheet.
+Use a cookie scoop to roll tablespoon-sized balls of dough and place them on a prepared baking sheet.

-Freeze for at least 30 minutes or store in refrigerator for at least 1 hour.
+Freeze for at least 30 minutes or store in refrigerator for at least 1 hour to chill.

 After chilling time, if you are using melting chocolate, melt according to manufacturer’s instructions.
-If you are using regular white chocolate and coconut oil, stick both in a microwave-safe bowl and microwave for 30 seconds at a time and stir after each time in the microwave.
+If you are using regular white chocolate chips and coconut oil, stick both in a microwave-safe bowl and microwave for 30 seconds at a time and stir after each interval.
 Do this until you are able to stir it and all pieces completely smooth out.

 Drop balls, one at a time, in the white chocolate.
-Coat each piece, remove with a fork or spoon, and place on parchment-lined cookie sheet to set.
-If you want to add sprinkles or cookie crumbs on top, do this while the balls are still shiny.
+Coat each piece, remove with a fork or spoon, and place on the wire rack or parchment lined baking sheet.
+If you want to add sprinkles or cookie crumbs to the top of each cookie, do this while the balls are still shiny.

 Lastly, if you can, let them set and harden on a cookie sheet in the refrigerator, store in an airtight container, and enjoy!